fostroll/junky/doc/README_DATASETS.md

 ### FrameDataset

-A frame for use several objects of `junky.dataset.*Dataset` conjointly.
+A frame for use several objects of `junky.dataset.Dataset` conjointly.
 All the `Dataset` objects must have the data of equal length.

 ```python